All Episodes

 Do you know this?

-We fought a war to liberate Cuba, which was under the Jack Booted thug Spanish dictatorship.
+We fought a war to liberate Cuba, which was under the jack-booted thug Spanish dictatorship.

 You ever heard of the Spanish-American War?

-It was also called the War for Cuban independence.
+It was also called the War for Cuban Independence.

-Teddy Roosevelt and the Rough Writers.
+Teddy Roosevelt and the Rough Riders.

 The Battle of San Juan and San Juan Hill, one of the famous victories engaged in by and engineered by Teddy Roosevelt.